 We will give you resources and examples of things to talk about and expect to come up during recruitment conversations.
-Our sorority women will lead these conversations as you are their guest and want to get to know you!
+Our sorority women will lead these conversations as you are their guest and they want to get to know you!
 (But don’t forget, you have to feel at home with them too.)

 FALL RECRUITMENT SCHEDULE

 Fall recruitment works like a funnel: during round one you meet all six NPC affiliated chapters, during round two you’ll return to and continue the conversation with up to four chapters, and during preference round you will spend a final period of time with up to two chapters.

 You will also have the opportunity to connect with and learn more about each of the Associate Chapters throughout this process.

 STILL NOT SURE...

 Fall recruitment isn’t for everyone—maybe you don’t like the super organized, structured process, maybe you feel you aren’t ready to join a sorority yet, whatever the reason is totally okay.
 You can join our sorority community when it makes the most sense for you.
 Spring recruitment is much less structured, but we can’t guarantee which chapters will recruit each spring.